nationalarchivesusar/courts/JIS-SPEC-v1.md

 The experience secret is stored through Roblox's secret store and sent only by a server Script over HTTPS.
 Because the Roblox secret abstraction is designed for placing secrets into request URLs/headers rather than exposing raw key material, v1 recommends a rotatable bearer service credential plus timestamp and idempotency replay protection instead of custom Lua HMAC.
 If Roblox later supports an appropriate signing primitive, HMAC can be added as defense-in-depth without changing the body contract.

+`X-JIS-Sent-At` is the transport-attempt timestamp used for replay protection; the game server refreshes it on every retry.
+The Idempotency-Key and body `sourceEventId` remain stable across those retries.
+Body field `occurredAt` is the immutable time the arrest occurred.
+A delayed or queued arrest may therefore have an old `occurredAt` while presenting a current `X-JIS-Sent-At`.

 ### 15.2 Validation and transaction

 1. Authenticate an active service principal scoped to the expected Roblox universe.
 2. Apply a service-specific rate limit.
-3. Reject timestamps more than five minutes old/future, except controlled retry requests carrying an existing idempotency key.
+3. Validate `X-JIS-Sent-At` within ±5 minutes of JIS server time.
+Reject a stale/future transport attempt even if its body contains a plausible arrest time.
 4. Claim unique `(principal, idempotency_key)` before processing.
-5. Validate all strings, IDs, charge count, timestamp, place/universe, and payload size.
+5. Validate all strings, IDs, charge count, place/universe, and payload size.
+Validate `occurredAt` independently: reject a value more than five minutes in the future, but do not reject a record merely because the arrest is more than five minutes old.
+An unusually delayed event may be accepted with a review/audit flag.
-6. Verify subject/officer Roblox identities.
+6. Require and verify subject/officer Roblox UserIds for live ingestion.
 Verify the officer/agency authorization from cached, recently refreshed policy evidence; if the authorization provider is unavailable and the cache is stale, fail closed with a retryable error.
+Unresolved officer identities are supported by the historical import path, not accepted from the authenticated live game service.
 7. Insert SourceRecord, Arrest, ArrestCharges, provenance, audit event, and Discord outbox event in one transaction.
 8. Return `201`; an exact replay returns `200` and the original identifiers.